-The fiscal 2024 budget includes full actuarial contributions for state pension systems, consistent with prior years, along with \$9 million of supplemental payments to each of the plans.
-Fiscal 2024 actuarial contributions will decline by 4.5% from prior year levels due to strong investment performance in the plans' 2021 fiscal years.
-Fitch expects contribution levels will rise again in fiscal 2025 as weaker returns in 2022 are factored into plan funded levels.
-Fitch anticipates future contribution increases to be manageable for Vermont's budget.
+The fiscal 2025 budget includes full actuarial contributions for state pension systems, consistent with prior years.
+Fiscal 2025 actuarial contributions will rise by 4.5% from prior-year levels due to weak investment performance in the plans' 2022 fiscal years, which reflected market corrections that occurred in the wake of the start of the war in Ukraine.
+Fitch expects contribution levels to fall in fiscal 2026 as better 2023 returns are factored into plan funded levels.
+Fitch anticipates future contribution increases will be in line with to slightly above annual budgetary growth.